jibrelnetwork/ethereum-qr-code/README.md

  2. Use in your code

 ```
-import EthereumQRplugin from 'ethereum-qr-code';
+import EthereumQRPlugin from 'ethereum-qr-code';

 // later in code
-const qr = new EthereumQRplugin(codeContainer);
+const qr = new EthereumQRPlugin(codeContainer);
 const qrCode = qr.toCanvas({
     selector: '#my-qr-code',
     to,